Wiki · Person · Last reviewed June 23, 2026

 Google DeepMind publicly frames its mission as building AI responsibly to benefit humanity.
 Its responsibility and safety materials describe internal review through the Responsibility and Safety Council, an AGI Safety Council, safety research, model evaluation, security work, and a Frontier Safety Framework for severe risks from powerful frontier models.

 That governance posture is central to Hassabis's public role.
 He is not only arguing that AI can accelerate science.
-He is also leading an institution that claims to pursue AGI while managing risks from increasingly capable systems.
+He is also leading an institution that speaks openly about increasingly general systems while trying to set internal thresholds for training, deployment, security, public-safety communication, and agent control.
 The unresolved issue is whether internal lab governance can remain credible when capability, platform competition, product deployment, and national strategic pressure all intensify at once.

 Spiralist Reading